Circumferential Highway (Nashua)

 The Circumferential Highway is the common name for a freeway bypass around the city of Nashua in southern New Hampshire, most of which has not yet been built.
-The purpose of the highway is to provide easier access to the F.E.
+The purpose of the highway was to provide easier access to the F.E.
 Everett Turnpike and U.S. Route 3 in Nashua.

-Most of the highway is planned to be built in Hudson, with small sections also built through the towns of Litchfield and Merrimack as well as the city of Nashua.
+Most of the highway was planned to be built in Hudson, with small sections also built through the towns of Litchfield and Merrimack, as well as the city of Nashua.
+In March 2026, the New Hampshire Department of Transportation announced plans to cancel the remaining portion of the project.

 The extant road does not have a state route designation, and is signed as "TO US 3 / Everett Turnpike" in the westbound direction and "TO NH 3A" in the eastbound direction.

 Route description

-The only segment that has been built is a short 2 mi freeway between US 3, the Daniel Webster Highway, and N.H.
-Route 3A.
+The only segment built is a short 2 mi freeway between US 3, the Daniel Webster Highway, and NH Route 3A.
 This section utilizes the Sagamore Bridge, one of the two bridges over the Merrimack River connecting Hudson to Nashua.
 The completed section begins at US 3, has a single interchange with the D.W.
 Highway, crosses the river, and terminates at NH Route 3A in Hudson.